-Due to the advent of the Titanforging system, BiS lists are a defunct practice, and as such, for most accurate gearing, we suggest you simulate each piece of gear you obtain against your other gear to find the most effective gear set.
-Aside from that, following a general stat priority is the most practical way to move forward with gearing.
-Additionally, we are focused on single target output for raid environments, as it is vastly more important than building for AoE or cleave specifically, but don’t be afraid to experiment with talents to tailor yourself to a raid encounter.
+Due to the advent of the Titanforging system, BiS lists are a defunct practice.
+We suggest you simulate each piece of gear you obtain against your other gear to find the most effective gear set.
+Aside from that, following a general stat priority and ratio is the most practical way to move forward with gearing.
+Additionally, we are focused on single target output for raid environments, as it is vastly more important than building for AoE or cleave specifically, but don’t be afraid to experiment to tailor yourself to a raid encounter.

 Stat priorities and ratios